 I wrote a post a while ago listing out my Top 10 Ways to Pay for IVF.
-Over the past couple of months I have thought of 3 unusual ways to save up and pay for IVF that you probably haven’t thought of.
+Since writing that post, I’ve thought of 3 unusual ways to save up and pay for IVF that you may not have thought of.

-I am using my referral links that are accessible to me through these companies.
-I may make a small commission on any links shared in this post.
-You can read my full disclosure here.
+**I will make a small commission on some of the links you click in this post.
+You can read all about my disclosure here.

-We have used Airbnb for the past 6 months and have really enjoyed meeting people from all over.
-It’s been nice to have some extra income and not really have to do a whole ton of work (aside from keeping the common areas tidy).
-I do make sure the room and bathroom are extra clean and try my hardest to keep our dogs out.
+We use Airbnb out of our own home and have really enjoyed meeting people from all over.
+It’s been nice to make some extra money and not really have to do a whole ton, aside from making our space is extra clean.

-If you don’t feel comfortable having people staying at your home, but you are an animal lover, you could become a Rover Sitter.
-You can set Rover up to either board dogs/cats, and do doggy day care out of your home.
-You can also become a dog walker.
-You don’t have to do all 3.
+If you don’t feel comfortable having people staying at your home, and you are an animal lover, you could become a Rover Sitter.

-We used Rover while we went out to San Francisco and enjoyed knowing that our dogs would be taken care of.
-We took our dogs over for a meet-n-greet so our dogs would get to know their dog before we booked with our Sitter.
-We will most likely use Rover in the future.
+We used Rover when we traveled to San Francisco and enjoyed knowing that our dogs would be taken care of.
+We also took our dogs over for a meet and greet before we booked with our Rover sitter to make sure it was a good fit.

-For a while, Chase and I were Uber drivers, but where we live wasn’t very popular and we wouldn’t get very many riders.
-So we ended up not making enough for it to be worth it, so we ended up quitting.
+For a while Chase and I were Uber drivers, but where we live wasn’t a great location, and we weren’t making enough to have it be worth it, so we ended up stopping.

 What are some ways that you have saved up for IVF?